yipmunallen/first-milestone-project/README.md

   - __Iphone 5__ - When emulating using the website on an Iphone 5, a white strip appears down the right side of the screen.
 However, this could be due to the browser's emulation of the device.
 Structure and functionality remain the same.

-  - __Menubar__ - Whilst the menu bar collapses once a link or somewhere outside the bar is clicked, clicking on the hamburger icon once inside the menu does not collapse it again.
+  - __Menu Bar__ - The menu bar did not collapse once a link was clicked, this was resolved using the JavaScript at the end of the HTML file.
+Whilst the menu bar collapses once a link or somewhere outside the bar is clicked, clicking on the hamburger icon once inside the menu still does not collapse it again.

 #### Validation

   - __CSS__ - Validated using [Jigsaw](https://jigsaw.w3.org/css-validator/#validate_by_input) with no errors found.

-  - __HTML__ - Whilst the menu bar collapses once a link or somewhere outside the bar is clicked, clicking on the hamburger icon once inside the menu does not collapse it again.
+  - __HTML__ - Validated using [W3C](https://validator.w3.org/#validate_by_input) with no errors found.

+## Deployment

+### Github Pages

+This project has been deployed to Github Pages using the following steps:

+1. Log in to Github and find the Github Repository.
+1. Locate the repository settings.
+1. Locate the GitHub Pages Section.
+1. Below "Source", click the dropdown headed "None" and select the "Master Branch" and then "Save".
+1. Once the page refreshes, scroll back down to the same section, and the site link is now available.

 ## Credits